gardener-attic/component-spec/doc/proposal/05-component-repository-oci.md

 This chapter describes an implementation of a Component Repository which stores component descriptors in an OCI image registry.
 We call this implementation *OCI Component Repository*.

 An OCI component repository is defined by a *base URL*.
-This URL must refer to an OCI image registry or a path into it.
+This URL MUST refer to an OCI image registry or a path into it.
 Component descriptors can be stored here as OCI artifacts.
 The name of the artifact is derived from the base URL, the component name, and component version: